Last updated on March 25, 2025

 Which is why Commander players run board wipes.
 Playing around board wipes can be tricky.
 If you have a protective spell like Clever Concealment or Dovin's Veto, you’re probably good to run your spells out unless you suspect multiple board wipes.

 If you don’t have good protection, you’ll want to play enough cards to affect the board without dumping all your resources at once.
 The best way to deal with a wrath is to pressure whoever is holding it enough that they need to use it right away instead of waiting until you’ve played everything in your hand.
-If you can stick to three good threats and hold three more in your hand until after the wrath, they’ll have destroyed three of your cards instead of all.
+If you can stick to three good threats and hold three more in your hand until after the wrath, they’ll have destroyed only three of your cards instead of all.

 Keep an eye out for Voltron lines.
 This isn’t a Voltron commander list, but Aragorn becomes quite large, and you have ways to make it larger.
-It’s not insane to have it attack for ten or more commander damage if you have some of your anthems and cast a green spell.
+It’s not insane to have it attack for 10 or more commander damage if you have some of your anthems and cast a green spell.
 You can use some of your protective pieces more proactively to force through some damage, especially Mother of Runes.
 Even if you can’t find a kill with commander damage, a 10/10 isn’t something you can just ignore.

 Combos and Interactions